skaman82/HW3_tracker/README.md

 ## General/Menu/Watchfaces

+• new in 1.00.46: Exiting an app with the crown press results sometimes in a black screen (after scrollin within the app)<br>

 • CRITICAL: there is no way yet to update personal information (weight/size), also no possibility to set daily step goals etc.<br>